6andrey/learn-salesforce/learning/certifications/salesforce-experience-cloud-consultant/salesforce-experience-cloud-consultant-notes.md

 ### [Search Basics for Experience Builder Sites](https://trailhead.salesforce.com/content/learn/modules/comm_search_basics)

-Expanding search results:
+Expanding search results

 - Lemmatization - helps users find different forms of a word
 - Spelling Correction
 - Expanded Queries - If a search term gets no results, this feature finds matches where the search term is part of a word
 - AND/OR Searching - first run AND search, if not many results, then run OR search

-The relevance of search results:
+The relevance of search results

 * How many times the search term appears in the record (The more often, the better.)
 * Which fields the search term appears in.
 (Name, title, and subject fields are important.)
 * Whether the customer owns the record.
 (We assume customers want to see the ones they own first.)
 * How often the customer views or edits the record.
 (Again, the more often, the better.)

 Global Search Results component can:

 - make almost any object searchable in the site.
 External sources can be added.
 - search filtering, to refine the results
 - add `All Results` tab to see the best matches